BushidoUK/Operational-Security-101/README.md

 ## More Advanced OPSEC Tips:

 Along with the above, those who are `public-facing personalities` may not get the luxury to conceal their real names from the world.
 For this group of people they are forced to up their OPSEC game due to the increased threat level and the higher number of attacks.
-The recommendations below are for types of users that take their security seriously.
+The recommendations below are for types of users that take their security seriously, such as security researchers or executives.

 - If you think you require a proper security review, it will be well worth it to ask a professional to check your OPSEC using open source intelligence (OSINT) techniques to audit your digital footprint.
 - You can set up alerts to check if you are mentioned on in news articles online, this can be done via Google Alerts.